 Why is Stainless Steel Important for Deck Railing?

 Stainless steel is a cornerstone in home design & Deck Railing.
-Many have it all over their kitchen or perhaps on the bathroom fixtures & it’s incredibly important decking material for coastal environments.
+Many have it all over their kitchen or perhaps on the bathroom fixtures & it’s incredibly important decking material for coastal environments, even our cable railing wire is made of stainless steel.
 But most aren’t familiar with 2205 Stainless Steel.
 Actually, it wasn’t until a metal corrosion conference in the summer of 2017 that we learned more about this incredible metal.

 At the conference, most attendees were from the oil and gas industry.
 Since the oil industry works in a primarily coastal environment it’s not surprising that they are familiar with the most corrosion resistant materials, since entire livelihoods and ecosystems depend on it.